-Further, there are an estimated 1.2 billion Roman Catholics in the world.
-Among those 1.2 billion adherents, there is a significant amount of latitude in beliefs and practices.
+Further, there are well over one billion Roman Catholics in the world.
+Among those adherents, there is a significant amount of latitude in beliefs and practices.
 Roman Catholics in the United States do not have identical beliefs and practices as Roman Catholics in Italy.
 Catholics in Latin America are not the mirror images of Catholics in Africa.
 While the Roman Catholic hierarchy advances the notion that all Roman Catholics hold to the same beliefs and observe the same practices, this is definitely not the case.
 The diversity within Catholicism is another reason why the question “are Catholics saved?” cannot be answered absolutely.

 If we change the question to be more specific, however, we can have a definite answer: “are Catholics who adhere to official Roman Catholic beliefs and practices saved?”
 The answer to this question is “no.” Why?
 Because the official teaching of Roman Catholicism is that salvation is not by faith alone, through grace alone, in Christ alone.
 The Roman Catholic Church teaches that one must have good works and observe the rituals of Roman Catholicism in order to be saved.